janeyrinn/bookNook/README.md

 | login to a secure profile account | view and manage my uploads in one location |
 | comment on others book reviews | so that I can interact and advise community members |

+#### Business Objective / Admin User

+The business objective of the admin user is to create a platform to share their reviews and potentiallty earn money via affiliated links and learn of other books to read while engaging with the community they have created via the comments.

 ## Design

 ### Scope and Structure